CRYTC Research Coordinator, Project Manager of Six Seasons of the Asiniskow Ithiniwak

 Current Research in Progress

-- “The Irony and the Ecstasy: The Queer Ageing of Pet Shop Boys and LCD Soundsystem in Electronic Dance Music.”
+- “The Irony and the Ecstasy: The Queer Aging of Pet Shop Boys and LCD Soundsystem in Electronic Dance Music.”